Dr. Tara Narula

 Chief Medical Correspondent, ABC News

-Dr. Narula also has extensive experience working as a medical correspondent and contributor for more than a decade at numerous television networks and publications including CBS, CNN, NBC and Oprah Magazine.
+Dr. Narula also has extensive experience working as a medical correspondent and contributor for more than a decade at numerous television networks and publications, including CBS, CNN, NBC and Oprah Magazine.

 Dr. Narula completed her residency in internal medicine at Harvard University/Brigham and Women’s Hospital, and her fellowship training in cardiology at New York Presbyterian-Weill Cornell Medical Center.
 She is currently a fellow of the American College of Cardiology (FACC).
-Dr. Narula serves as a national spokesperson for the American Heart Association and the AHA’s Go Red for Women Initiative.
-She is co-director of a mentoring program for women in medicine called FaceofCardiology which serves to help guide women pursuing possible careers in cardiology.
+Dr. Narula serves as a national spokesperson for the American Heart Association and their “Go Red for Women” initiative.
+She is co-director of a mentoring program for women in medicine called FaceofCardiology, which serves to help guide women pursuing possible careers in cardiology.